 The Foresight Centre starts publishing surveys of the impact of the virus crisis on economic sectors on 17 November.
 The Foresight Centre will present the scenarios for exiting the virus crisis at the beginning of December.

-The report “The Impact of COVID-19 on Development Trends” explains the possible meaning of trends that have arisen with the virus crisis and of the emerging uncertain factors on the competitiveness of Estonian companies and on the development of the economic environment in the wider context.
+The report “The Impact of the Virus Crisis on the Estonian Economy ” explains the possible meaning of trends that have arisen with the virus crisis and of the emerging uncertain factors on the competitiveness of Estonian companies and on the development of the economic environment in the wider context.
 Read more here.